Learn to meditate course - FAQ

 Even just doing one Spot Meditation will bring some benefit, but doing more will bring greater benefit.
 With practice, you can learn to do all of the meditations by yourself.

-We have also found that students with significant prior experience have found great benefit from starting with our Learn to Meditate course.
-This has been in part due to the breadth of meditations covered plus the depth of the teachers' knowledge.
-We recommend all newcomers to Lifeflow to start with this course.
+We have repeatedly found that students with significant prior experience have found great benefit from starting with our Learn to Meditate course.
+This has been in part due to the breadth of meditations covered plus the depth of the teachers’ knowledge.
+We recommend all newcomers to Lifeflow start with this course.